-- In Automated Code Generation mode, C++ code is automatically generated by the Simulink Coder engine.
+- In Automated Code Generation mode, C++ code is automatically generated by the Simulink Coder engine when the model is built (Ctrl+B).
 All signals coming from and going to the Plant_model block are ignored and replaced by the analog inputs and the digital inputs/outputs of the real controller (B-Box RCP or B-Board PRO).
 The analog signals are sampled at the control period

 CTRLPERIODand the digital PWM outputs switch at the frequency of the provided clock.

-Once the C++ code is generated and compiled, the BB Control software opens automatically and loads the executable on the connected B-Box RCP or B-Board PRO.
+Once the C++ code is generated and compiled, the Cockpit software opens automatically and loads the executable on the connected B-Box RCP or B-Board PRO.